 Foster Youth and Alumni

 Adoption Network Cleveland is committed to youth in foster care.
 Currently there are approximately 2,000 children and youth in foster care in Cuyahoga County.
 Many of those children and youth will be reunited with their families, but over 600 are in the permanent custody of the county and available for adoption.
+(Click here to see profiles of some of the youth available for adoption.)
 Adoption Network Cleveland works in partnership with the Cuyahoga County Department of Children and Family Services to focus on the 200-250 children in permanent custody for whom no adoptive family has yet been identified.
 These youth are at the highest risk of aging out of the foster care system without a permanent family.

 As lead agency for the Adopt Cuyahoga Kids Initiative, Adoption Network Cleveland developed a new methodology, Child Centered Recruitment to identify adoptive families for youth who have been stuck in care and are at high risk to age our without a permanent family.
 Through Child Centered Recruitment, families have been found for more than 420 youth since 2004, one of the significant successes we have achieved as part of the Kids Initiative.
 We continue to help others replicate our successes through consulting services.